 This is to determine how well an application can withstand a sustained load over a prolonged length of time in order to make sure that it can handle continuous traffic without stuttering or crashing.

 This test involves assessing the application’s reaction time and throughput during periods of high traffic.

-To make sure an application can scale up efficiently as traffic grows, capacity testing evaluates the programme’s ability to handle the maximum number of users and requests it is intended to support.
+Furthermore, to make sure an application can scale up efficiently as traffic grows, capacity testing evaluates the programme’s ability to handle the maximum number of users and requests it is intended to support.

 Saving Time and Money

 Lastly, by spotting problems early in the development process, testing can save time and money.
 It is less expensive to address problems and bugs before the programme is made available than after.
 Early problem detection and resolution can lower maintenance costs related to future bug and error fixes.
 Additionally, testing can also cut down on the time needed for manual testing, freeing engineers to work on more important projects.

 Improving User Experience